gaabrielcosta/gaabrielcosta/README.md

 ## 🇺🇸 About Me

-I'm a front-end developer in the making, focused on building functional and well-structured web interfaces.
+I'm a full stack developer in the making, focused on building functional and well-structured web interfaces.
 I've been around computers since 1999 — technology has always been part of who I am.
 Now I'm turning that into a career.

 Currently studying at **freeCodeCamp** and building real projects to grow my portfolio.